minjisong7334/AdColony-Unity-SDK-3/README.md

 3.0.6 Change Log:
 ----------------------------------
-* Updated the Unity SDK packsge to use iOS and Android SDK 3.0.6.
+* Updated the Unity SDK package to use iOS and Android SDK 3.0.6.

 3.0.0 Change Log:
 ----------------------------------